 At the start of summer, I get way too excited about all the local farm tomatoes and peppers, and overly ambitious about all the ways I’m going to use them.
 Since we’ve been in quarantine, I’ve been missing the aromatic and subtly spicy Shakshuka my Turkish friend @yilmazcik, makes for our daily breakfast service.
 So, seems like a good way to use my overripe tomatoes and a lightly wrinkled bell peppers.
-Mr. @yilmazcik uses banana peppers or cubanelles for the heat in his recipe, so I add a bit of jalapeño to this one.
-Add a few other pantry staples, and this recipe comes together easily.
-I like to add lentils, but you can also add some cooked meat or other types of beans or vegetables to the finished Shakshuka.
+Mr. @yilmazcik uses banana peppers or cubanelles for the heat in his recipe, so I use a bit of jalapeño in this one.
+With just a few other pantry staples, this recipe comes together easily.
+I like to add lentils, but you can also add some cooked meat or other types of beans or vegetables to the finished Shakshouka.
 The word Shakshouka is Arabic for “mixture” so I’m guessing there are endless variations!
 If you do use lentils, try French green lentils if you can.
 They hold their shape better than other varieties.

 Green Lentil Shakshuka, serves 4 to 6

 - 1 cup dry lentils (200 g)